-The purpose of Nursing Facility Advisory Committee is to identify challenges in providing Medicaid services in nursing facilities.
+The purpose of Nursing Facility Advisory Committee is to identify challenges in providing Health First Colorado (Colorado's Medicaid Program) services in nursing facilities.
 This committee provides an opportunity for Department staff, recipients, and providers to discuss issues unique to nursing facilities and their residents.

 The Nursing Facility Provider Fee Advisory Board (PFAB) serves as a forum where the Department and stakeholder community can discuss the Nursing Facility Provider Fee program.
 The PFAB will explore alternative modeling options and approaches to improving and maintaining the program.
 The Board consists of community volunteer members who are familiar with the Nursing Facility Provider Fee program and reflect the diverse interests of the stakeholder community.